RCIC-UCI-Public/rcs3-docs/docs/source/cloud/cloudmanage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section is optional, but one can view the details of subscriptions without logging on to the AWS console.
-Both the  :silver:`cloudadmin` and the :silver:`sysadmin` can use the aws cli to list all available topics (permissions limit the sysadmin to only list their topic).
+Both the  :silver:`cloudadmin` and the :silver:`sysadmin` can use the AWS CLI to list all available topics (permissions limit the sysadmin to only list their topic).
 One can also view the details of a specific topic.
 Here's example output for UCI's testing environment: